jk-nd/Project_VC_Demo/README.md

 - `forgive`: Allows the payee to forgive the IOU
 - `getAmountOwed`: Returns the current outstanding amount

-## License
+## License and Requirements

-MIT
+This demo project is released under MIT license.

+The Noumena NPL components (Engine, Read Model) used in this project require a Noumena Developer License for development and testing purposes.
+These components are freely available under the NPL RUNTIME DEVELOPER license, but production use would require appropriate Noumena licenses.

+For more information about Noumena licensing, visit: https://documentation.noumenadigital.com/licenses/

 ## Local Development Setup

 ### Prerequisites
 - Docker and Docker Compose
-- NPL CLI tools
+- NPL CLI tools (optional for development)
-- Maven

 ### Getting Started